devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - create app in heroku
 - go to settings of ```app›› config vars››``` add all variables
 - add buildpacks i.e. `python` and `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
-- edit `.env` file and fill you values there
+- edit `main/plugins/config.py` file and fill you values there
 - connect to github and deploy
 - turn on dynos
 - Note: you must add buildpack in heroku to get the original video thumbnail and to remove already set thumbnail otherwise you will get black video